ThePoorPilot/Unofficial-Spotify/README.md

 Using GitHub Actions, builds are now automated!
 Every hour, the actions checks for a new version.
 If there is a new version, it builds it and releases it!

+Be wary that builds do not verify downloaded source using SHA keys, etc. There is a slim possibility that the downloaded code for builds could be subject to a man-in-the-middle attack, etc.

 ### Installation
 Make sure to remove any current "spotify" packages installed.
 It is also recomended to remove the spotify repository from your system(mainly applies to Debian)